We use several types of media to communicate with one another every day.

 There are also many minor options to choose from that complement our majors and other areas of study.

-As of Fall 2022, you can also earn your master’s degree in Strategic Communication, a field that’s becoming increasingly popular and demanded.
+You can also earn your master’s degree in Strategic Communication, a field that’s becoming increasingly popular and demanded.

 No matter which program you choose, a degree in Mass Communication will give you the skills and expertise you need to launch your career.

 We want you to be exceptionally prepared for your chosen field.
 That’s why we prioritize offering enriching opportunities that will help you after you graduate.

 Or travel to China through the faculty-led program and learn from the leading global experts of today’s e-commerce and digital marketing communication industries.

 You can also join any of our campus clubs to expand your network or write for our student publications to make your portfolio even more impressive for employers.